3000 Administration

 3400 ADMINISTRATIVE REPORTS

-The Superintendent of Schools shall arrange to have periodic reports presented to the Board at a regular or special meeting.
+The Superintendent shall arrange to have periodic reports presented to the Board at a regular or special meeting.
 The reports shall include but not be limited to: curriculum, school lunch, treasurers, special education, comprehensive assessment report (CAR), testing, investments.

 In addition, special reports from the Superintendent on special issues, or to monitor the effectiveness with which the school system is being administered, may be requested by the Board.